Series: Here There Be Dragon

 A scream ripped from Aaron’s throat as pain skated along his skin and spine.
-He tried to curl to remove the pain but it didn’t help.
+He tried to curl to remove the pain, but it didn’t help.

 “Wings,” Aaron gasped.

 “They are doing something to his wings.
-I couldn’t place it at first because magic can’t translate it right to my body.
+I couldn’t place it at first because magic can’t translate it right into my body.
 No matter what, if I pass out, if I die, you get to him.”

 “Aaron,” Dave started as he pulled the SUV into park in a no loading zone in front of the office.
 Aaron didn’t answer, he shoved the door open far and hard enough that he wouldn’t have been shocked if it had broke.